Julia Brendler

 Julia Brendler (born 26 February 1975) is a German actress.

 Biography

 Born on 26 February 1975 in Schwedt (East Germany, now Brandenburg in Germany), she began acting at the age of 14 years.
-For the first role in Helmut Dzuibas' film Forbidden Love she received the Hessian film award.
-Then came the film Dagmar Hirtz Irish drama "Moon Dance" and the film by Rainer Matsutanis Comedy-horror Over My Dead Body.
-Next year, she starred with Johannes Brandtrup in the production of Max Honert "Hamlet."
+For the first role in Helmut Dzuibas' film Forbidden Love (1989) she received the Hessian film award.
+Then came Dagmar Hirtz' Irish drama film Moondance (1995) and the comedy horror film by Rainer Matsutani Over My Dead Body (1995).
+Next year, she starred with Johannes Brandrup in the production of Max Honert "Hamlet."
 The next attempt to appear in the English-language movie in the film "In the depths" was more or less successful.
 Now, Brandler plays roles in German cinema and television.